bismuthfoundation/Hack-with-BIS/01-Concepts/Transaction.md

 The difference lies in the "operation" field, that is kind of a "command" operator.
 Convention is to use strings formated as "class:operation" to allow for easy classification.
-Say it's a kind of namespace.
+Let's say it's a kind of namespace.
 The openfield then holds the associated (short) data.

 You can define your own operations, but make sure your protocol does not use already used namespaces.